sandiegojs/vanilla-browser-docs/docs/bonus.md

 Give this a try on your own!

-If you want to check out the finished ES2015 project, checkout the tag `es2015`.

 ## Fork the API and expand

 The API for this project was build using [Rails-API][rail-api] and is publicly available for forking and PRs at [sandiegojs/sandiegojs-vanilla-workshop][sdjs-api].
 Rails-API is similar to rails, except that it is API only.
 It doesn't include the view layer and other pieces that are unnecessary for creating an API.

-[JSON:API][json-api] is a widely appreciated and used spec for creating JSON APIs and it is extremely easy to implement using omething like Rails-API.
+If you want to expand on this example, you can try generating additional models and controllers in the API and adding more routes to your client-side application.

 ## Image uploading